lyhistory/lyhistory.github.io/docs/vuepress/docs/software/project_manage/cloud.md

 应用之间;

+## VPN (IPSEC vs MPLS)
+Traditionally, the biggest obstacle standing in the way of more widespread adoption of cloud services has been security.
+While many organizations focus on whether a cloud service provider is capable of keeping data secure, the connection between the organization and the cloud is at least as critical to security.
+An unsecured Internet connection is a major weakness that can be easily infiltrated.
+A virtual private network (VPN) is viewed as the solution to this problem because it provides a secure pipeline to the cloud.
+There are two main types of VPNs.
+An IPSec VPN uses encryption protocols to securely transport data packets via the public Internet.

 IPSEC:
-point-to-site VPN network connection via a public network, site-to-site VPN connection across region and countries;
++ point-to-site VPN network connection via a public network,
++ site-to-site VPN connection across region and countries;
-point-to-point IPSEC VPN can also be implemented for connecting an internal workstation to another internal workstation;
++ point-to-point IPSEC VPN can also be implemented for connecting an internal workstation to another internal workstation;

+However, the public Internet isn’t capable of distinguishing and prioritizing different applications.
+This can cause problems when dealing with a number of different applications, especially real-time applications that are delay-sensitive.
+Because IPSec was designed to encrypt traffic between two fixed sites, there is less network capacity for application traffic, resulting in congestion when users are dispersed across multiple sites.
+As a result, this approach requires costly additional connections and complex configurations to handle peak traffic.

+VPNs based upon Multi-Protocol Label Switching (MPLS), on the other hand, are set up over service provider backbones and support additional security.
+With MPLS VPNs, data packets are prioritized according to application performance metrics.
+Traffic can be automatically re-routed in milliseconds and encryption is not required.
+As we discussed in a previous post, this ensures that Quality of Service (QoS) requirements are met for multimedia applications such as voice and video.
+MPLS VPNs are also ideal for cloud connectivity and to support mobile users.
+Because they provide infrastructure redundancy, Class of Service (CoS) capabilities for prioritizing traffic, any-to-any connectivity and single-operator management, they create an enterprise-class application networking platform on top of a secure transport mechanism.

 Private leased line (also known as MPLS) : can be use to connect between a Cloud Service Provider and the company on-premise.